BigNoid/script.skinshortcuts/resources/docs/advanced/Managing backgrounds.md

 ## Set submenu background to mainmenu background

 It may be advantageous for your submenu items to have the same background property as your main menu items.
 In which case, include `&amp;options=clonebackgrounds` in your build command.
+If you want to clone *all* the properties from the main menu item, use `&amp;options=cloneproperties`

 Multiple options can be separated with a pipe - | - symbol.